zwolabs/zwolabs.github.io/_posts/2024-10-28-gina-rinehart-donates-money.md

 In this case, a real person, Ms. Gina Rinehart, is used to create a seriousness.
 There is also a link to Wikipedia to “prove” that Gina Rinehart is real.

 In less than a year, the recipient has received 12 messages of the same type.
-The only difference is the e-mail address used.
+The only difference is the email address used.

 >Subject: Re: Re: Re:
 >